Kelby

-Kelby is a hamlet in the North Kesteven district of Lincolnshire, England.
+Kelby is a village in the civil parish of Culverthorpe and Kelby, in the North Kesteven district of Lincolnshire, England.
 It lies 5 mi south-west from Sleaford, 9 mi north-east from Grantham and 3 mi south-east from Ancaster.
-The hamlet forms part of the civil parish of Culverthorpe and Kelby.
+Kelby was formerly a chapelry in the parish of Haydor, in 1866 Kelby became a separate civil parish, on 1 April 1935 the parish was abolished and merged with Culverthorpe to form "Culverthorpe and Kelby".
+In 1921 the parish had a population of 61.